Newmarket Additional Residential Units: What Homeowners Should Know in 2026

 In Newmarket real estate, ARU potential should not be treated as a casual bonus line in a listing description.
 It is a property-specific question involving zoning, permits, registration, parking, servicing, access, privacy, building code requirements, and the physical characteristics of the lot.

 The important word is potential.
 Policy direction can open a door, but the property itself still has to support the idea.
-That means homeowners and buyers should avoid assuming that every home can add an attached or detached unit simply because the broader housing conversation is changing.
+Homeowners and buyers should avoid assuming that every home can add an attached or detached unit simply because the broader housing conversation is changing.

 In simple terms, an additional residential unit is a separate, self-contained dwelling unit on the same property as the main home.
 Newmarket’s public guidance describes ARUs as living units that can include basement apartments, in-law suites, second suites, or similar arrangements, with features such as a private entrance, kitchen, living quarters, sleeping facilities, and bathroom facilities.